sablier-labs/v2-core/README.md

 ## Architecture

-V2 Core uses a singleton-style architecture, where all streams are managed in the `LockupLinear`, `LockupDynamic` and `LockupTranched` contracts.
+Lockup uses a singleton-style architecture, where all streams are managed in the `LockupLinear`, `LockupDynamic` and `LockupTranched` contracts.
 That is, Sablier does not deploy a new contract for each stream.
 It bundles all streams into a single contract, which is more gas-efficient and easier to maintain.